tdgriffith/defense/outline.md

 ### A canonical approach
 - Have these difficult signals, nonlinear and not independent and nonstationary
 - We impose this structure, consider $A(t)$
-- WHAT ARE THE MATRICES
+- > WHAT ARE THE MATRICES

 ### level is an unsolved
 - realizing that the unknown input and nonlinear leaks thru
 - uncertainty in A_m bc C_m would be equivalent

-### treating nonlinear
-- Lots of works says this is a nonlinear nonstationary system
-- We introduce a nonlinear nonstationary estimator that updates the model in real time

 ### Modes elegantly capture
 - Giant (A,B,C) isn't useful for analysis